Microsoft Outlook: Encrypt Emails Sent Through Outlook

 Any university email that contains the following protected or sensitive information must be encrypted:

-• Credit card information
+• Credit card or other financial information

 • Any information protected by governmental or institutional regulations